boeschf/nccl-benchmark-on-alps-2025/readme.md

 ## Results

 Results are plotted for different message sizes.
 The legends indicate the difference with respect to the default environment variables.
 The `nccl` version is fixed at `2.23.4-1` while there are two versions of the `aws-ofi-plugin`: `1.9.2` and `1.13.0`.
-The hatched bars indicate that the sanity check has failed and wrong results were received.
+The number of runs is indicated above the bars.
+The hatched bars indicate that the sanity check has failed for at least one run and wrong results were obtained.
+The number of failed runs is indicated at the bottom of the bars.

 ![busbw for message size =  512        ](plots/busbw_vs_nodes_512.svg)
 ![busbw for message size =  1024       ](plots/busbw_vs_nodes_1024.svg)